Dopasphere is a visual performance-based subwoofer that fires dynamic bass through water vapor.

 How does water react to sound?

-Since Bellagio's fountain performance was programmed for water to dance to the music, I was curious how water naturally reacted to sound.
+Since Bellagio's fountain performance was programmed for water to dance to the music, I was curious about how water naturally reacted to sound.

 Water ≈ Vapor?